GiacomoMussita/GrabCut/README.md

 - results are saved in folder \output.

-### RELEVANT POINTERS:
-- line 220, GrabCut.py -> method 'calculateSmoothness' computes the smoothness term V of the cost function.

-- line 313, GrabCut.py -> method 'initializeGraph' build the structure of the graph assigning the neighbourhood pixels' weights based on V.

-- line 164, GMM.py -> method 'assignComponent' performs step 1 of the algorithm.
-For each component in the GMM, it calls method 'calculateCostComponent' (line 127, GMM.py) to estimate the probability.

-- line 71, GMM.py -> method 'learnParameters' implements step 2 of the algorithm.

-- line 362, GrabCut.py -> method 'updateDataCost' modifies the graph at each ieration by updating the terminal-pixel edges based on the new GMM.
-The costs assigned reflects the data/color term U of the cost function.
-This method implements a part of step 3.

 ### NOT IMPLEMENTED:
 - Kmeans clustering for GMM initialization.
 I used sklearn for that.
 - Minimum cut on graph algorithm used in Rother et al. 2004.
 I used 'minimum_cut' function of library networkx, which uses a different (slower) implementation.